 Hacking the World – Part 4: The Cost and Future of Hacking (Plus: Safety Tips)

-We finish our four-part Hacking the World serie with two key questions: how much does hacking cost the world at large, and what’s coming up next?
-We’ll cover some of the biggest, costliest data breaches and then take a peek at what the future holds for hacking.
-To round out your read, we’ve also compiled a few basic cybersecurity tips, to help keep you cybersafe.
+We finish our four-part Hacking the World series with two key questions: how much does hacking cost per year and what’s coming next?
+It’s not a surprise that hacks cost money.
+We’ll cover some of the biggest, costliest data breaches, how much money is lost to hacking, and take a peek at what the cybersecurity future holds.
+To round up your read, we’ve also compiled a few basic cybersecurity tips to help keep you safe online.

 Before looking ahead, a reminder that we’ve covered the basics, what’s being hacked (with Covid updates), and the who and where of hacking.
 For a refresher of key hacking terms and definitions, read our helpful cybersecurity glossary from Part 1.

 Jump to a section below, or read on:

 The Cost of Hacking